vvo/iron-session/README.md

 - performance: crypto on the server-side could be slow, if that's the case let me know.
 Also, cookies are sent to every request to your website, even images, so this could be an issue

 Now that you know the drawbacks, you can decide if they are an issue for your application or not.
+More information can also be found on the [Ruby On Rails website](https://guides.rubyonrails.org/security.html#session-storage) which uses the same technique.

 ### How is this different from [JWT](https://jwt.io/)?